mdn/content/files/en-us/web/css/@media/prefers-reduced-motion/index.md

 ## Syntax

 - `no-preference`
   - : Indicates that a user has made no preference known on the device.
+This keyword value evaluates as false.
 - `reduce`
   - : Indicates that a user has enabled the setting on their device for reduced motion.
+This keyword value evaluates as true.

 ## User preferences